cbuschka/versioned/README.md

 # versioned (Version Editor) - a version number tool

-versioned is a simple command line tool to work with version numbers on the command line.
+versioned is a command line tool to work with version numbers on the command line.
 Features include

 - check if version number matches the version number format
 - removal of "-SNAPSHOT" suffix